Protecting your garden with home insurance

 Check you have enough cover

 If you have existing home insurance, read your policy documents or speak to your insurer to find out what’s covered.
-A recent survey revealed that 59% of garden-owners’ insurance doesn’t cover all of their outdoor belongings 1.

 What’s the value of your garden contents?